 - a A parish council shall in every year hold an annual meeting. - i.
 In a year which is a year of ordinary elections of parish councillors, the annual meeting of a parish council shall be held on, or within fourteen days after, the day on which the councillors elected at that election take office, and in any other year the annual meeting shall be held on such day in May as the parish council may determine. - ii.
 The annual meeting of a parish council shall be held at such hour as the council may fix or, if no hour is so fixed, 6 o'clock in the evening. - b A parish council shall in every year hold, in addition to the annual meeting, such other meetings (not less than three) as they may determine. - i.
-Those other meetings shall be held at such hour and on such days as the council may determine. - The election of the Mayor (Chairman of the Council) shall be the first business completed at the Annual Meeting of the Council.
-This to be followed by the appointment of the Deputy Mayor (Vice Chairman of the Council) and the election of the Bailiff. - d The Chairman of the Council shall, unless s/he has resigned or becomes disqualified, continue in office until his/her successor becomes entitled to act as Chairman. - e The Vice-Chairman of the council, if any, unless s/he resigns or becomes disqualified, shall hold office until immediately after the election of the Chairman of the council at the next Annual Meeting of the Council. - In an election year, if the current Chairman of the council has not been re-elected as a member of the council, s/he shall preside at the meeting until a successor Chairman of the council has been elected.
-The current Chairman of the council shall not have an original vote in respect of the election of the new Chairman of the Council but must give a casting vote in the case of an equality of votes. - In an election year, if the current Chairman of the council has been re-elected as a member of the council, s/he shall preside at the meeting until a new Chairman of the council has been elected.
-S/he may exercise an original vote in respect of the election of the new Chairman of the council and must give a casting vote in the case of an equality of votes.
+Those other meetings shall be held at such hour and on such days as the council may determine. - c The election of the Mayor (Chair of the Council) shall be the first business completed at the Annual Meeting of the Council.
+This to be followed by the appointment of the Deputy Mayor (Vice Chair of the Council) and the election of the Bailiff. - d The Chair of the Council shall, unless they have resigned or become disqualified, continue in office until their successor becomes entitled to act as Chair. - e The Vice-Chair of the council, if any, unless they resign or become disqualified, shall hold office until immediately after the election of the Chair of the Council at the next Annual Meeting of the Council. - f In an election year, if the current Chair of the Council has not been re-elected as a member of the council, they shall preside at the meeting until a successor Chair of the Council has been elected.
+The current Chair of the Council shall not have an original vote in respect of the election of the new Chair of the Council but must give a casting vote in the case of an equality of votes. - g In an election year, if the current Chair of the Council has been re-elected as a member of the council, they shall preside at the meeting until a new Chair of the Council has been elected.
+They may exercise an original vote in respect of the election of the new Chair of the Council and must give a casting vote in the case of an equality of votes. - h Following the election of the Mayor (Chair of the Council), appointment of the Deputy Mayor (Vice-Chair of the Council) and election of the Bailiff at the annual meeting of the council, the order of business shall be as follows: